Rohnert Park-Cotati Library Advisory Board

 YOUTH MEMBER’S REPORT

 Youth Member Merrietta Jaensch reported that school starts tomorrow.
 Link Crew will help to integrate freshmen.
 There are 15 new teachers.
 Construction of the new TAG building (Theater, Academics, and Gymnasium) is underway.

 FRIENDS OF THE ROHNERT PARK-COTATI REGIONAL LIBRARY REPORT

 Commissioner Barbara Mackenzie reported that the Friends book store will not be opening on Mondays until there are enough volunteers—3 to staff the store, and 2-3 in the back room.
 The Friends have been contributing an average of $50,000 a year to the Library.

 CITY COUNCIL LIAISONS’ REPORTS

-City council liaisons were not in attendance.
+The City Council liaisons were not present.

 APPROVAL OF THE MINUTES OF PAST MEETINGS

-ADVISORY BOARD INFORMATION ITEMS
+ADVISORY BOARD INFORMATION ITEMS None.